fitsumtsehay/fitsumtsehay/README.md

     </thead>
     <tbody>
     <tr>
     <td align="center"> With this application one can add a new pet to the store, update an existing pet, delete a pet or list pet inventory.
-Used Spring Boot, JavaScript, CSS and HTML <a href="https://github.com/fitsumtsehay/PetSmartProject">Pet Store App</a></td>
+Used Spring Boot, JavaScript, CSS and HTML <br><a href="https://github.com/fitsumtsehay/PetSmartProject">Pet Store App</a></td>
     <td align="center">In order to secure a web appication a user is required to log in before having access to any of the applications.
-The user can either log in as a user, and have limited access, or as an admin, and have full access <a href="https://github.com/fitsumtsehay/SpringBootLoginSecurityWithNavbar" rel="nofollow">Web Application Security</a></td>
+The user can either log in as a user, and have limited access, or as an admin, and have full access <br><a href="https://github.com/fitsumtsehay/SpringBootLoginSecurityWithNavbar" rel="nofollow">Web Application Security</a></td>
     </tr>
     <tr>
     <td align="center"><strong><g-emoji class="g-emoji" alias="" fallback-src="">:dollar:</g-emoji>Automated Teller Machine ATM Banking System simulation</strong></td>
     <td align="center"><strong>:house_with_garden:</g-emoji>Vacation rental booking application</strong></td>
     </tr>
     <tr>
-    <td align="center">The application simulate different banking services through the Automated Teller Machines including regular transactions like cash deposits, cash withdrawals as well as balance enquiry.<a href="https://github.com/fitsumtsehay/Spring-ATM-Final-" rel="nofollow">ATM Banking System</a></td>
+    <td align="center">The application simulate different banking services through the Automated Teller Machines including regular transactions like cash deposits, cash withdrawals as well as balance enquiry.<br><a href="https://github.com/fitsumtsehay/Spring-ATM-Final-" rel="nofollow">ATM Banking System</a></td>
-    <td align="center">With this application helps users can find vacation rental properties and book.
+    <td align="center">With this application users can find vacation rental properties and book.
 Used MySQL Database, Spring Boot, JavaScript, CSS and HTML  <a href="https://github.com/fitsumtsehay/jfwd-final-project" rel="nofollow">Rental App</a></td>
     </tr>
     <tr>
             <th>Spring Boot CRUD Operations</th>